hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 - Roster Storage: The Roster is stored in the State as a map of Roster Hash to Roster.
 A reference to the candidate roster's hash is also stored in the
   `RosterState` object.
-- Roster Adoption: The adoption of the candidate roster is beyond the scope of this proposal.
+- Roster Adoption: The candidate roster is always adopted on the next software upgrade.
 - Roster Replacement: If a new candidate roster is submitted before the previous one is adopted, the corresponding new Candidate Roster will replace the previous.